 If at any time it is considered that the child may be a child in need as defined in the Children Act 1989, or that the child has suffered significant harm or is likely to do so, a referral should be made immediately to Children's Social Care.
 This referral can be made by any professional.

-Further guidance can be found in Chapter One of Working Together to Safeguard Children (March 2015 and 2017 amendment).
+Further guidance can be found in Chapter One of Working Together to Safeguard Children (July 2018).